settermjd/twilio-whatsapp-weatherapi-chatbot/README.md

 - Clone the application
 - Install the required dependencies
-- Create a .env file by copying .env.template
+- Add your Weather API key as the value for `WEATHERAPI_API_KEY` to _.env_.
-- Add your Weather API key as the value for `WEATHERAPI_API_KEY`
+  It was created during the cloning of the project.
 - Run the application

 You can do most of these by running the commands below.